 If developmental problems are identified, further developmental and medical evaluation, diagnosis, and treatment, including early developmental intervention should be conducted.
 Children diagnosed with developmental disorders should be identified as children with special needs and chronic-condition management should be initiated.

-- You can use our pediatric preventive care flow sheet to document completed screenings in your patient charts.
+- You can use our pediatric preventive care flow sheet and adolescent preventive care flow sheet to document completed screenings in your patient charts.

 - Department of Human Services (DHS) has a list with a number of validated screening tools.